Alain Bocquet

 Alain Bocquet (born 6 May 1946) is a French politician.

 A member of the French Communist Party (PCF), he was a Deputy from the Nord department of France between 1978 and 2017 and president of the communist parliamentary group from 1993 to 2007.
-He served as part of the regional council of Nord-Pas-de-Calais from 1992 to 1998 and has been mayor of Saint-Amand-les-Eaux since 1995.
+He served as part of the regional council of Nord-Pas-de-Calais from 1992 to 1998 and was mayor of Saint-Amand-les-Eaux from 1995 to 2025.

 Biography

 Bocquet was born in Marquillies in 1946.
 Before going into politics, he was a social worker.
 His younger brother, Éric Bocquet, is also a politician, and in 2016 they published a book together about tax evasion and fraud, Sans domicile fisc.